lunayuehuang/Catboost/README.md

 This is a handson designed for Missing data and Categorical Data for UW MSE 544 Big Data and Materials Informatics.
 In this module....

+There are 4 questions to answer throughout this module.
+You can write your answers in markdown cells in your notebook, or in a sepparate file like a word document.

 # Setting up Google Colab Notebook
 ### For this tutorial, we will assume you are using Google Colab.
 If you would prefer not to use Colab, please talk to the course staff.